vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/3_CATEGORIES_OF_ABHASAVADA.md

 by the Trika, are based on the facts of experience and are not matters of purely religious belief.

-The conception of these powers or aspects of the Universal Self and their coming into play in the same order as shown above, is not altogether foreign to the Upanişad literature.
+The conception of these powers or aspects of the Universal Self and their coming into play in the same order as shown above, is not altogether foreign to the Upaniṣad literature.
 For instance, compare the following :

-"Sadeva saumyedam agra āsīd ekam evādvitīyam...... ...tadaikşata, bahu syām, prajāyeya, iti, tattejo asrjata."
+"Sadeva saumyedam agra āsīd ekam evādvitīyam...... ...tadaikṣata, bahu syām, prajāyeya, iti, tattejo asrjata."

 - Ch.
 D. 6, 2, 1-3.
 This passage is quoted by Sankara to point out the distinction between the insentient creator, the Pradhana of the Sārkhya, and the sentient creator, the Brahman of the Vedānta.
 While discussing this passage, Saükara admits that the

 being" (sat) aspect is common to both, the Pradhāna and the Brahman, but it is the consciousness (īksatikarma) that constitutes the point of difference between them and that being" precedes "consciousness."

 But Sankara's object in quoting and discussing the passage in question was simply to interpret the text of Bādarāyaṇa and to refute the Sāükhya theory of creation.
 He has, therefore, not discussed other points connected with the remaining two clauses.
-A careful study of the passage as a whole, however, shows that the Upanişad states all the five aspects of the Universal Self in which the Trika believes, and that there is perfect agreement between the two in regard to the order of their manifestation.
+A careful study of the passage as a whole, however, shows that the Upaniṣad states all the five aspects of the Universal Self in which the Trika believes, and that there is perfect agreement between the two in regard to the order of their manifestation.
 Even Sankara admits that the being' is the first and the action is the last of the five aspects and that consciousness follows being.
 We have, therefore, got to consider only the remaining two, indicated by the two clauses "banu syām" and "prajāyeya' (may I be many, may I grow forth).
 It will be apparent even to a superficial reader that they express desire ; for,THE CATEGORIES OF THE ABHĀSAVĀDA S239

 the finite verbs of both the clauses are put in the potential mood.
 But the question is as to whether there is any distinctive implication of each of the two.
 In our humble opinion the first simply states the rise of will (desire) to become many, but the second the rise of an idea which controls the activity whereby the desire is to be realised, exactly as the mental image in the case of an artist, described in a preceding paragraph, controls his productive activities.
 One can become many in at least two ways, by dividing one's self into many, as a flame does into rays, or by growing itself into many, as a seed does through successive stages.
 The control of the idea of growth over the activity wherewith the desire to become many is realised consists in its directing the activity of the Universal Self into the channel of creation as opposed to that of self-division.
 It would, therefore, not be wrong to say that "prajāyeya" indicates the rise of the controlling idea (knowledge) precedent to the act of creation.
 Thus the Vedānta and the Trika appear to agree on the number, the nature and the order of manifestation of the five aspects of the Universal Self,